rubystarashe/vue-css-custom-property/README.md

 export default {
   data() {
     return {
-      customPropertiesReady: false  // if css custom properties is ready, turn this to true
+      customPropertiesReady: false  // if css custom properties is ready, turn this to true without use event hook
       // you can change this value name by set readyKey of this plugin options when vue.use }
   }